jcs090218/JCSUnity/docs/ScriptReference/Actions/3D/JCS_3DPositionTileAction.md

 # JCS_3DPositionTileAction

-If gameobject goes a certain range set back to original positioin.
+If game object goes a certain range set back to original positioin.

 ## Variables